Lower Sackville, Nova Scotia: Demographics

-The only demographic information that pertains to Lower Sackville is provided by Halifax Regional Council, and pertains to District 15 (Lower Sackville).
-District 15 (Lower Sackville) has 21,379 people living within its boundaries.
-However, the community itself does not have any recent demographic information.
+The only demographic information that pertains to Lower Sackville is provided by Halifax Regional Council, and pertains to District 15 (Lower Sackville) which shows 32,726 people living within its boundaries.

 Transportation

 The community is located northwest of the Halifax-Dartmouth urban core.
 Highway 101, Highway 102, Route 354, and Trunk 1 (called Sackville Drive within Lower Sackville) are highways that connect the community to the rest of the urban area, or beyond.

-Lower Sackville is serviced by many Halifax Transit routes.
+Lower Sackville is serviced by many Halifax Transit routes, although infrequent routes to central Halifax.
 The agency operates two transit terminals in the community: Cobequid Terminal in the south, and Sackville Terminal in the north.